binhpham277/TCBS/README.md

 Portfolio_Indexing
 ------------------
 Portfolio_Indexing is builder for a market cap weighted basket.
-You own your index fund with read stocks.
+You'll have your own index fund with real stocks.
 Number of stocks can be defined at the very top; any number is valid.
-Could be 50 (for VN50) or even 186 for your own basket of 186 major stocks.
+50 for VN50, 100 for VN100, and even 186 for your own basket of 186 major stocks.
 The engine needs an Excel data file (download from TCBS / Filter) to read and run.
-Currently it is setup to build inside the normal account but can be changed to margin account easily.
+Currently it is setup to build inside the normal account (or cash account) but can be changed to margin account easily.
-Each run is a new rebalancing of the account based on current market caps, account size and market prices.
+Each run is a rebalancing based on current market caps, account size and market prices.
 This tool is handy for traders who want a real equities basket, or who really do not like the idea of ETF or mutual fund indexing funds.
-Technically, buying an ETF or an indexing fund is easier, but hey I like to see my stocks in the cash account as I have some unused money there.
+Technically, buying an ETF or an indexing fund is much easier, but hey I like to see my stocks in the cash account as I have some unused money there.

 MNO_FLATTEN (Full liquidation)
 ------------------------------